 Floodplain Acquisition, Stream Restoration and Floodplain Restoration

-What used to be a nondescript stretch of Little Sugar Creek behind a row of brick businesses and warehouses will become a green gathering spot for the NoDa area.
+What used to be a nondescript stretch of Little Sugar Creek behind a row of brick businesses and warehouses has become a green gathering spot for the NoDa area.
 Storm Water Services has completed the project to:

 - buy creekside buildings that repeatedly flooded